iangoodnight/Guides/Working_with_CSVs_in_Powershell.md

 `-Property` accepts a comma separated list of the properties we are interested in seeing in our output.
 Let's check out what that will look like.

-Hitting the ↑ arrow form our PowerShell will return our last command from history.
+Hitting the ↑ arrow from our PowerShell will return our last command from history.
 In my case, the last command we entered was:

 ```